 Research

-Our main research interests are perturbative Quantum Chromodynamics (QCD) and strong interactions, and their applications in high energy nuclear and particle physics.
-According to arXiv.org research category, our research falls into [hep-ph], i.e., high energy physics - phenomenology.
-This is a field of theoretical physics that focuses on the observable consequences of the fundamental particles, their interactions, and their emerging phenomena.
-Most recently, we have also started research in quantum computing for QCD problems.
-Current activities of our group include research in the following four topics:
+Our primary research interests lie in perturbative Quantum Chromodynamics (QCD) and strong interactions, and their applications in high energy nuclear and particle physics.
+According to arXiv.org research category, our research falls under [hep-ph], or high energy physics - phenomenology, a branch of theoretical physics that explores the observable consequences of the fundamental particles, their interactions, and their emerging phenomena.
+Recently, we have also expanded our research into quantum computing applications for QCD-related problems.
+Our current research activities encompass four key areas:

 Hadron Physics

-Our main focus along this direction is quantum tomography of nucleons, i.e., understand QCD structure of the nucleon and spin physics.
-QCD is the theory of strong interactions, which describes how elementary particles like quarks and gluons interact with each other and is responsible for how quarks and gluons make up of hadrons.
-The fundamental laws of QCD are elegantly concise.
-However, understanding the structural complexity of protons and neutrons in terms of quarks and gluons governed by those laws is one of the most important challenges facing physics today, a challenge that motivates the newest generation of experimental facilities.
+Our main focus along this direction is the quantum tomography of nucleons, specifically understanding the QCD structure of the nucleon and spin physics.
+QCD, the theory of strong interactions, describes how elementary particles like quarks and gluons interact with each other and is responsible for how quarks and gluons make up of hadrons.
+While the fundamental laws of QCD are elegantly concise, decoding the structural complexity of protons and neutrons in terms of quarks and gluons governed by those laws remains one of the greatest challenges in physics today.
+This challenge drives the development of cutting-edge experimental facilities.

-Armed with so-called QCD factorization theorems, theorists are able to extract the low-energy properties of the nucleon structure from the experimental data.
-In the last few years, a multidimensional description of nucleon structure has begun to emerge that is providing profound new insights into QCD dynamics.
-Theoretical breakthroughs have enabled us address long-standing questions concerning the confined motion of quarks and gluons inside the nucleon.
-How do they move in both transverse and longitudinal planes?
-Do they orbit, and carry orbital angular momentum?
+Through QCD factorization theorems, theorists can extract the low-energy properties of nucleon structure from the experimental data.
+In recent years, a multidimensional view of nucleon structure has emerged, offering profound new insights into the internal dynamics of QCD.
+These theoretical advancements address long-standing questions about the confined motion of quarks and gluons inside the nucleon: How do they move in both transverse and longitudinal planes?
+Do they exhibit orbital motion, contributing to orbital angular momentum?
 What are the quantum correlations between the motion of partons, their spin and the spin of the nucleon?
-These novel quantum correlations have challenged and greatly brought forward our understanding of the interplay between nucleon structure and different measurements in which this structure manifests itself.
+These correlations have revolutionized our understanding of nucleon structure, providing new perspectives on how it manifests across various experimental measurements.

-The research is closely connected to experimental programs at Jefferson Lab, COMPASS, Belle, RHIC and the future Electron Ion Collider (EIC) to be built at Brookhaven National Laboratory.
+The research is closely connected to experimental programs at Jefferson Lab, COMPASS, Belle, RHIC and the future Electron Ion Collider (EIC) at Brookhaven National Laboratory, which will further advance our understanding of hadron physics.

 QCD Collider Physics

 Our main focus along this direction is the application of perturbative QCD and effective field theory techniques in high energy physics.
-In particular we are using perturbative QCD and effective field theory, e.g. soft collinear effective theory (SCET), to understand jets, jet substructure, and heavy flavor production (both open heavy flavor meson and heavy quarkonium).
-The research is closely connected to the experiments at the LHC and RHIC.
+Specifically, we leverage perturbative QCD and effective field theory, such as soft collinear effective theory (SCET), to study jets, jet substructure, and heavy flavor production - including both open heavy flavor mesons and heavy quarkonia.
+This research is closely aligned with experimental program at the LHC and RHIC.

-Collimated jets of hadrons are a dominant feature of high energy particle interactions.
-They originate from accelerated quarks and gluons, and thus can provide important clues about the behavior of quarks and gluons at high energies.
-In recent years, jets and jet substructure measurements have emerged as an ideal testing ground to study the fundamental properties of QCD, for obtaining information about the partonic structure of the proton, and for extraction of the strong coupling constant.
-In addition, jets and jet substructure provide promising new observables for searches of new physics beyond the Standard Model (BSM).
+Collimated jets of hadrons are a dominant feature in high energy particle interactions.
+These jets originate from the fragmentation of accelerated quarks and gluons, providing critical insights into their behavior at high energies.
+In recent years, jet and jet substructure measurements have become a powerful tool for studying the fundamental properties of QCD, probing the partonic structure of the proton, and extracting the strong coupling constant.
+Moreover, jets and their substructure offer promising new observables in the search for physics beyond the Standard Model (BSM).

-At the same time, the research on heavy flavor production including open heavy flavor meson, heavy flavor jet, and heavy quarkonium remains to be one of the most active and fascinating subjects in strong interaction physics.
-For example, heavy quarkonium production could provide essential information about hadronization and fragmentation.
-However, almost forty years since the discovery of the J/ψ, we still have not fully understood the production mechanism of heavy quarkonia.
-Theoretical calculations on jets, jet substructure, and heavy flavor whose precision matches that achievable in experiment are of critical importance.
-Needless to say, a good understanding of these processes allows deeper insights into QCD dynamics, serves as a prerequisite for further progress, and is also essential for any BSM physics searches.
+At the same time, the research on heavy flavor production - including open heavy flavor meson, heavy flavor jet, and heavy quarkonium - remains one of the most active and fascinating areas of strong interaction physics.
+For example, heavy quarkonium production offers vital information about hadronization and fragmentation processes.
+Yet, despite more than forty years since the discovery of the J/ψ, the production mechanisms of heavy quarkonia are still not fully understood.
+Theoretical calculations in jets, jet substructure, and heavy flavor, with precision comparable to experimental results, are critical.
+A comprehensive understanding of these processes provides deeper insights into QCD dynamics is essential for advancing searches for new physics.
+Additionally, such understanding is a prerequisite for accurate interpretation of experimental data and progress in the field of BSM physics.

-Our main focus along this direction is hard scattering in nucleus and heavy ion collisions.
-Ordinary nuclear matter is predicted to go through a phase transition to a completely new state under extremely high temperature and density.
-Such a new state of hot and dense matter of deconfined quarks and gluons, the quark-gluon plasma (QGP), should have existed about few micro-second after the Big Bang, and have also been recreated in ultra-relativistic heavy ion collisions at both RHIC and LHC.
-Our efforts have been focused on the so-called hard probes of the dense matter, typically refer to high transverse momentum partons/jets (or electromagnetic emission) and their hadronic fragments.
-Because of the hard scale involved, these processes are created in the early stage of the collision and therefore provide access to the space-time history of the transient hot and dense nuclear medium.
-Both the initial production of hard probes and their subsequent interaction with the dense medium could be treated by the perturbative QCD.
+Our main focus along this direction is gluon saturation, hard scattering in nucleus and heavy ion collisions.
+Ordinary nuclear matter is predicted to undergo a phase transition into a novel state under extreme temperature and density.
+This new state, known as the quark-gluon plasma (QGP), is composed of deconfined quarks and gluons.
+The QGP is believed to have existed a few microseconds after the Big Bang, and has been recreated in ultra-relativistic heavy ion collisions at both RHIC and LHC.
+Our targets hard probes of this dense matter, typically referring to high transverse momentum partons or jets (or electromagnetic emission) and their hadronic fragments.
+Due to the hard scale involved, these processes occur in the early stage of the collision, providing a window into the space-time evolution of the transient hot and dense nuclear medium.
+Both the initial production of hard probes and their subsequent interactions with the medium can be effectively treated using perturbative QCD, offering insights into the QGP's properties.

 The research is closely connected to the experiments performed at RHIC, LHC, and the future EIC.